 Don’t we all love ourselves a good pizza?
-The ultimate deliciousness and comfort food, thick or thin crust, do you prefer a juicy tomato base or a pizza bianca?
+The ultimate deliciousness and comfort food, thick or thin crust, do you prefer a juicy tomato base or a Pizza Bianca?
 While I personally am still on the hunt for the best Capricciosa (my ultimate favourite – cooked ham, artichoke and mushrooms) the offer for amazing pizza is not short here in Helsinki.
-The city have been stepping up its pizza game big time in the last year or two, and it’s pretty much just down to personal preference.
-Here are mine:
+The city has been stepping up its pizza game big time in the last years, and it’s pretty much just down to personal preference.
+Here are mine (edited 02/2020):

-A neighbourhood favourite that brings a cozy yet urban feel to the Töölö district – and probably the best pizza base you can find in Helsinki.
+Daddy Green’s Pizzabar – A neighbourhood favourite that brings a cozy yet urban feel to the Töölö district, and a second location in the city center – and easily one of the best pizza bases you can find in Helsinki.
 Selection of toppings is not so much traditional but more modern, which makes it a great combination.
 Vegans and vegetarians have some nice options here – my favourite was the one with spicy pepperoni salami and caramelised onions!
 Hats off to the guys running this place.
 This is the kind of spots that Helsinki needs, and especially to wake good old Töölö up a bit.
 All the love!

-Skiffers amazingness is an open secret.
-Because skiffers pizza is arguably not really pizza but liuska.
+Skiffer – Skiffers amazingness is an open secret.
+Because Skiffers pizza is arguably not really pizza but liuska.
 The name comes from the island Liuskaluoto where the original Skiffer restaurant was born.
 In the middle oft he southern Helsinki harbour, attached to a boat gas station, Skiffer is the best place for summer vibes.
 But worry not, Skiffer has branched out to more winter compatible locations as well, such as Skiffer Erottaja and The Old Skiffer in Viiskulma.
-The liuska are oval shaped and topped with delicious things such as crayfish and chorizo or smoked salmon and poached egg (menu changes though!).
+The liuska are oval-shaped and topped with delicious things such as crayfish and chorizo or smoked salmon and poached egg (menu changes though!).

 Erottajankatu 11 & Laivurinkatu 10 & Liuskaluoto